AnasNeumann/TSP/README.md

 4. Add the Ilog Cplex folder (downloaded from the IBM website) inside a /lib folder:
 ![cplex-folder](/documentation/cplex.png)

-5. Run the commande "_Maven -> Reimport_" to link your code with Ilog Cplex
+5. Run the commande "_Maven -> Reimport_" to link your code with Ilog Cplex (and detect the API classes to use)

-6. Create a new Maven running configuration with the following command line
+6. Create a new Maven running configuration (in any IDE) with the following command line
 ```shell
 # Select the correct local path to your main class
 compile exec:java -D exec.mainClass=Main